NVIDIA/hpc-container-maker/docs/building_blocks.md

 __Parameters__

+- __annotate__: Boolean flag to specify whether to include annotations (labels).
+The default is False.

 - __environment__: Boolean flag to specify whether the environment (`CPATH`, `LIBRARY_PATH`, and `LD_LIBRARY_PATH`) should be modified to include the gdrcopy.
 The default is True.